 Type up the following sentences, adding parentheses where necessary.
 If the sentence is already clear, write “Correct.”

 - I recommend you try the sushi bar unless you don’t like sushi.

 - I was able to solve the puzzle although I had to think carefully.

 - Please complete the questionnaire at the end of this letter.

 - Has anyone besides me read the assignment?

-- Please be sure to circle not underline the correct answers.
+- Be sure to circle not underline the correct answers.

-The ellipsis is three periods.
-An ellipsis indicates that something has been deleted from an otherwise word-for-word quotation.
+An ellipsis looks like three periods in a row.
+It indicates that something has been deleted from an otherwise word-for-word quotation.
 For example:

-The ellipsis is not usually used at the beginning or end of a quote, just when something is deleted in the middle.
+Ellipses are not usually necessary at the beginning or end of a quote, just when something is deleted in the middle.